holubvladyslav/Vladyslav-Holub-s-Portfolio/README.md

 ## Car Rental Dashboard – Data Analysis Project Inspired by Turo

 The whole project was inspired by the popular peer-to-peer car rental platform Turo.
-The idea was simple: using dataset that simulates real-life business data related to car rentals in order to help users choose the best vehicle to buy and rent out.
+The idea was simple: to use a dataset that simulates real-life business data related to car rentals in order to help users choose the best vehicle to buy and rent out.
 The analysis was done under different perspectives: price, popularity, renters satisfaction and ROI.

 ## Project Goal